 Duke Life Flight was founded in 1985 as the first hospital-based emergency transport service in North Carolina.
 In its initial year, Life Flight became the most active first-year flight program in the country.

-The decision to launch Life Flight came after Joseph Moylan, MD and Gregory S. Georgiade, MD, researched the benefits of transporting trauma patients by air.
-Over the past 30 years, Duke Life Flight has grown from a single helicopter to two helicopters and seven ground ambulances offering transport 24 hours a day, seven days a week to patients when time and specialized services or resources are crucial to the patient’s outcome or survival.
+The decision to launch Life Flight came after Joseph Moylan, MD and Gregory S. Georgiade, MD researched the benefits of transporting trauma patients by air.
+Over the past 30 years Duke Life Flight has grown from a single helicopter to two helicopters and seven ground ambulances offering critical care transport services 24 hours a day, seven days a week, to patients when time and specialized services are crucial to the patient’s outcome.